 Today’s oil market reflects:

-This is not a trending market.
-It is a decision point market.
+This is not a quiet rotational market.
+It is a volatility transition market.

 Crude Oil Price Volatility Explained Through Technical Structure